 Enemy concepts (“Enemy Spec”), pages 1, 2, 3, 5 and 6:

-- Ball Hog uses his “camera facing” version which was seen at CES 1991, although in the demo he walked sideways instead of jumping in place.
+- Ball Hog uses his “front facing” version which was seen at CES 1991, although in that demo he walked sideways instead of jumping in place.

 - Being such early concepts, Splats has not yet been discarded.